nypl-spacetime/Leaflet.GeotagPhoto/README.md

   - Use arrow keys to move map, camera or target
 - Press `C` to move camera to center of current map view
 - Press `M` to center map on current camera position

+## Building & Publishing

+To build the plugin, run:

+    npm run build

+The resulting files will be available in the `dist` directory.

+To publish the plugin to [npm](https://www.npmjs.com/package/leaflet-geotag-photo) and [unpkg.com](https://unpkg.com/leaflet-geotag-photo), run:

+    npm publish

 ## See also